pkgcraft/pkgcraft-overlay/README.md

-Ebuild repo for pkgcraft-related software consisting of live ebuilds for pkgcraft-based tools and libraries that may be used to update any ebuilds in the official Gentoo repo.
+Ebuild repo for pkgcraft-related software consisting of live ebuilds for pkgcraft-based tools and libraries that may be used to update the official Gentoo repo.

 For the most part, ebuilds for releases won't be added to this repo; however, the live ebuilds should remain updated allowing them to be directly copied to